KPI Dashboards & Reports

-A key performance indicator, also called a KPI, is a way of measuring a core business metric.
+A key performance indicator is a way of measuring a core business metric.
 KPIs are used to cut through the noise.
 Despite having an intimidating name, KPIs can be simple.

 Before diving in, let's take a step back and understand each letter in the acronym K-P-I. Let's start with indicator.
 An indicator is something that shows the state of another item.
 For example, there are pH indicator dyes that are used by scientists to access the pH levels in certain chemicals.
 The fact that the color changes in this dye in a predictable way allows us to quickly and safely understand the pH levels of different chemicals.

 OK, great.
 Now let's pick apart "P" – performance.
 Performance refers to the the level of accomplishment or function, things can be high performance (working well) or low performance (not working well).
 Now we're left with key.
 We can very easily become lost in the data, so it's important to pull out the critical information only.
 This is where "key" comes in.

 As a result, you can think of a key performance indicator as a simple statistic, number, or test to show us the function of something we want to measure.
 For example, a KPI for a digital marketing department could be the number of people who download an app, while a sales department may care about how many deals are closed a month.

 According to KPI.org, KPIs create "an analytical basis for decision making" and "help focus attention".
 Let's expand on these two points.
 A KPI is only helpful when it is frequently measured and used in business decision-making.
 We can think of KPIs as a replacement for gut feeling or weak opinions.
 Moreover, a KPI is helpful specifically because of what they exclude: They only focus on important metrics.
 A key performance indicator dashboard, then, can serve as a powerful tool for managers, executives, and business owners.